Soluto/tweek/README.md

 - Install Skaffold (https://github.com/GoogleContainerTools/skaffold)
 - Run `skaffold dev --port-forward=false`
-- Wait for environment to be stable (will take about 10m first time due to building all images, afterward it can take about 2m for environment to stabilize)
+- Wait for the environment to be stable (this will take about 10 mins on the first time due to building all images, afterward it can take about 2 mins for environment to stabilize)

 ### Troubleshooting